TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Artifact of Metamorphosis doesn't work.
     * Nemmando sometimes forgets which skin he's supposed to be using.
     * Storms don't fully appear for clients in multiplayer.
 They still happen, just without the warning and the fancy visuals.
+    * Genesis Loop's particle effect is far too large on Nemmando.

 ## Changelog